es-progress/zephyr/docs/profiles.md

 Inside profiles configuration files are grouped by category (e.g. apps, system) and then by name of module (e.g. system/netplan, system/shorewall).
 There are configurations for each module, and each config file or directory has a global and a local counterpart.
-They have the same syntax and hold the same configurations.
+They use the same syntax and hold the same configurations.
 The reason for this is to be able to override only parts of a configuration in a named profile.
 During customization, configuration values are merged from the named and the default profile.

-Typically you put your global files in the default profile and local files in named profiles.
+Typically you would place your global files in the default profile and local files in named profiles.
 But you can have global files on named profile also, in this case the global config file will be ignored in default profile.
 You can mix global/local files in any profile (including default) to achieve your goals.